wmyw96/FAIR/README.md

 python unit_test_vis.py --mode 4 --ntrial 50     # plot in Fig. 5b)
 ```

-The execuation time for lines 2-5 is be 1 day per line in a laptop, and it will save the results in the `saved_result` directory.
-We also include the simulation result run by our laptop in the `saved_results` directionary, one can directly plot them using lines 7-10.
+The execution time for lines 2-5 is 1 day per line in a laptop, and it will save the results in the `saved_result` directory.
+We also include the simulation result run by our laptop in the `saved_results` directory, one can directly plot them using lines 7-10.

 ### Real data application I: discovery from real physical system